raspberrypilearning/welcome-to-antarctica/en/step_2.md

 ## Create a navbar

-In this step, you will create a navbar to link the pages on the website.
+In this step, you will create a navigation bar, often known as a navbar, to link the pages on the website.
 This will allow users to navigate from one page to another.
 <iframe src="https://editor.raspberrypi.org/en/embed/viewer/welcome-to-antarctica-step2" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 --- task ---